 - Consider multiple ways to distribute the same content.
 Anything with an RSS feed will give you multiple ways to reach people.
 They can subscribe via email, an RSS feed reader and content can be embedded in any site that supports an RSS feed widget (blogs, wikis, LibGuides, etc.)

-Step 2: Tools for Sharing
+Step 2: Tools for Curating and Sharing

 Whatever tools you decide to use, make sure you install the apps on your mobile devices so you can easily share content on the go.
 And also add bookmarklets for the tools to your browsers.
 This makes it quick and easy to new content to the tool you’re using.